bootstrapworld/curriculum/lessons/functions-for-character-animation/langs/en-us/slides.md

 - In your saved copy of the @starter-file{game}, examine the `update-danger` function
 - Identify the contract, and interpret what the function is currently doing
 - Complete the first word problem on @printable-exercise{pages/character-animation-dr.adoc}
+- Copy the code for `update-danger` into your starter file and click Run.

 ---
 {layout="Investigate-DN"}
 # Animation

-Copy the code for `update-danger` into your starter file and click Run.{style="font-size:15pt"}

-Then complete the second word problem on @printable-exercise{pages/character-animation-dr.adoc}, with your partner and transfer the code to your Game Starter File.  {style="font-size:15pt"}
+Then complete the second word problem on @printable-exercise{pages/character-animation-dr.adoc} with your partner, and transfer the code to your Game Starter File.  {style="font-size:15pt"}

 Click Run to see `DANGER` and `TARGET` move across the screen independently!{style="font-size:15pt"}

-Once you have successfully gotten `update-target` and `update-danger` working, you can change the functions to make the characters move in whichever direction and whatever speed you want!  {style="font-size:15pt"}
+Once you've gotten `update-target` and `update-danger` working, you can change the functions to make the characters move in whichever direction and whatever speed you want!  {style="font-size:15pt"}

 Be sure to modify your purpose statements and examples if you change your functions.{style="font-size:15pt"}